rstock08/Portfolio-Page-1/Readme.md

 Static hosted GitHub personal portfolio website.

 <b>Objective:</b> <br>
-Create a personal portfolio using Bootstrap, HTML, CSS and Javascript.
+Create a personal portfolio using Bootstrap 4, HTML, CSS and Javascript.
 Display projects, resume and information potential employers may want to see or know.
 Secondary objective was to learn how to use bootstrap, better understand HTML, CSS and Javascript.